 NUMBERS IN TAROT: THE MAGIC ADDITION

-In this post, I’ll focus on one tradition only: Tarot.
-With its own history, background and cultural connections, Tarot also developed its own number symbolism.
-One born from a mix of Paganism, Western beliefs and Christian influences.
+In this post, I’ll focus on one tradition: Tarot.
+With its own history, background and cultural connections, it’s also developed its own number symbolism.
+It’s a mix of Paganism, Western beliefs and Christian influences.

 Let’s start with the minor cards.
 That’s the easiest bit to dive in.

 As you know, there are 4 minor suits:

 Wands, Cups, Coins (Pentacles) and Swords.
 Each of them mainly linked to certain topics, one element and one season.
 Also see my infographics on the minor suits.